 top of page

-Starting with the August 2024 LSAT, the test went through a major structural update that I’m sure you are aware of.
-Most notably, the Logic Games section (also called Analytical Reasoning) was completely removed.
-You can read to learn all about the August 2024 changes.
-This shift marked a big change in how the exam is designed and how you should prepare.
+Starting with the August 2024 LSAT, the exam underwent a major structural change.
+One prominent change is that the Logic Games section, also known as Analytical Reasoning, has been entirely removed.
+You can read more about the changes in our article covering all you need to know about August 2024 LSAT changes.
+This shift marks a significant change in the way the exam is designed and how you should prepare.

-These changes were made by LSAC to improve fairness and accessibility for all test-takers.
-While the format looks different, the skills being tested, critical reasoning, argument evaluation, and reading comprehension, are still very much the same.
-If you'd like a full overview of the LSAT in 2025, check out Understanding the LSAT in 2025.
+This revision was initiated by LSAC to enhance fairness and accessibility for all test-takers.
+Although the format has changed, the tested skills, critical reasoning, argument evaluation, and reading comprehension, remain constant.
+For an in-depth look at the LSAT in 2025, check out Understanding the LSAT in 2025.

 Why Are the PrepTest Numbers Jumping?

-To reflect the new format, LSAC recently released 58 reorganized PrepTests (numbered PT101–PT158) that match the new LSAT structure.
-These tests are available on LawHub and are tailored to the revised exam format.
-So while PT95–PT100 remain unseen, you now have access to a brand-new set of practice tests built for the modern LSAT.
+In response to the new LSAT format, LSAC has released 58 reorganized PrepTests (numbered PT101–PT158) that adhere to this new LSAT structure.
+These tests are available on LawHub and specifically designed for the new LSAT format.
+So, while PT95–PT100 remain unused, you now have a fresh set of practice tests aligned with the updated version of the exam.

 Why Use Older Tests at All?

-• Reading Comprehension passages still reflect the same style and timing you’ll see in the new test.
+• Reading Comprehension passages reflect the same style and timing you will see in the new test format.

-Using these tests helps build stamina and allows you to see patterns in question types and reasoning.
-In short, you’re not wasting your time.
-You just need to know how to adapt them.
+Using these tests helps you build stamina and recognize patterns in question types and reasoning.
+In short, they are not a waste of time; you simply need to fine-tune your approach.

 How to Adapt Old PrepTests for the New LSAT Format

-1. Ignore the Logic Games section - since it's no longer part of the test.
+1. Ignore the Logic Games section.
+Since it's no longer part of the test, focus on the other sections.

-2. Use the Lawprep180 resource to navigate the old PrepTests with the new format.
+2. Utilize the Lawprep180 resource to navigate the old PrepTests to the new format.

-3. Select two LR sections - pick any two from different PrepTests to simulate the dual Logical Reasoning requirement.
+3. Select two LR sections.
+Choose any two from different PrepTests to simulate the dual Logical Reasoning requirement.

-4. Add one RC section - choose a Reading Comprehension section from another test you haven’t used.
+4. Add one RC section.
+Pick a Reading Comprehension section from another test that you haven’t utilized already.

-You now have a custom practice test that reflects the new LSAT format.
-This method allows you to build realistic practice sets that improve accuracy, pacing, and endurance.
+By following this method, you will create a customized practice test that mimics the new LSAT format.
+This approach increases your ability to improve accuracy, pacing, and endurance.

-• Logical Reasoning sections that align well with the updated PrepTest number.
+• Logical Reasoning sections that align well with the revised PrepTest numbers.

-• Reading Comprehension (RC) with their aligns PrepTest numbers.
+• Reading Comprehension (RC) sections with their corresponding PrepTest numbers.

-• Recommendations for mixing and matching older sections to mimic modern exam conditions.
+• Suggestions for mixing and matching older sections to simulate modern exam conditions.

 Related Topics You’ll Want to Explore

-Here are some other helpful resources to guide your preparation:
+Here are additional valuable resources to guide your preparation:

 FAQs: Old vs. New LSAT Test Numbers

-Q: Can I still use old tests even though the format changed?
+Q: Can I still use old tests despite the format changes?

 A: Yes!
-Skip the Logic Games and focus on the has LR and RC sections.
-They’re still very effective.
+Skip the Logic Games section and focus on the LR and RC parts.
+They remain highly effective for prep.

-Q: How can I customize my study plan with the new format?
+Q: How can I tailor my study plan to the new format?

-A: Start with our LSAT prep steps for beginners and use the LawPrep180 spreadsheet to simulate real tests.
+A: Begin with our LSAT prep steps for beginners.
+Utilize the LawPrep180 spreadsheet to simulate real tests.

 Q: I'm studying for law school in Canada.
 Does the new LSAT affect me?

-A: The format has changed, but the LSAT is still required.
-You can also learn more about law schools in Canada in our guide for international students.
+A: Although the format has altered, the LSAT is still a requirement.
+You can learn more about law schools in Canada by checking our guide for international students.

 Final Thoughts